Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

 Which came first – soccer or football?

-The origin of soccer is somewhat debated by people across the globe.
 The earliest form of the game is often traced back about two thousand years to China’s Han Dynasty.

 - Regardless, a more recognizable form of the game came from England.
 Early games were much more violent than what we see today.